mtgjson/mtgjson-website/docs/files/pioneer-cards/README.md

 }
 ---

-# PioneerPrintings
+# PioneerCards

-All printings, restricted to sets legal in Pioneer.
+All cards, restricted to sets legal in Pioneer.

 > Data type: `anonymous object(string: object)`